-Loans and receivables include cash and cash equivalents, reclamation fund and restricted cash, and other current receivables and loans that have fixed or determinable payments that are not quoted in an active market.
+Loans and receivables include financial assets that have fixed or determinable payments that are not quoted in an active market.
 Loans and receivables are measured at amortized cost using the effective interest method, less any impairment.
 Interest income is recognized by applying the effective interest rate.